lizadaly/windrift/README.md

 From here on out, some familiarity with React/Redux is assumed.

+### The store

+Windrift uses the Redux global store to manage the game state and tracks four values:

+* **Bookmarks**
+   This data structure tracks where the user is in the story as the current chapter and current section.
+It's initialized as chapter 0, section 0 and increments each time the `showNextSection` and `showNextChapter` action creators are called.

+* **Inventory**
+  An Object of key/value pairs, where the key is a given List `tag`, and the value is the most-recent selection from that List.

+* **Expansions**
+  An Object of key/value pairs, where the key is a given List `tag` and the value is an Object containing the array of possible expansions for this List, and an index value into that array as `currentExpansion`, reflecting how far the user has progressed in clicking through the expansions.

+* **Counter**
+  A simple integer value that increments at each step through the story.
+This is used exclusively to manage persisting the game state to the web browser so that resume and back/forward through browser history work properly.

+### Story lifecycle

+Windrift initializes all the chapters that are available in the story by collecting all files in `src/chapters/*.js`.
+Files can be named how you like, as long as they can be evaluated in alphabetical order (e.g. `1.js` or `chapter1.js`)

 Each chapter is a React component with a lightweight signature:

 1. A Chapter should be a _stateless functional component_